Letters From Swaziland

 Jerusalem is very an exotic place.
 I liked it so much and it was so cheap that I stayed there over three weeks at different times.
 The old city with its narrow arched streets is packed with tiny open shops that are even more packed with goods.
 It still is a living city even though it is so old and such a tourist attraction.

 The large size of the walled city (about 20-30 blocks area) absorbs the tourist into the crowded streets so that he doesn’t stand out and destroy the image.
 Also there are hundreds of children who play in the street, oblivious of all the tourists.
-Then too there are donkeys, small craftsmen and all the old buildings that add to the flavor.
+Then too there are donkeys, small craftsmen, and all the old buildings that add to the flavor.

 The Christian “holy” spots are depressing as they are usually covered with dark dank cathedrals, with collection plates present and lurking within.
 The interiors are gaudy giving them a flavor of superstition rather than reverence.
-Yet they are a part of Jerusalem the way they are — a reverent quiet and simple place would be out of stride with the general atmosphere.
+Yet they are a part of Jerusalem the way they are — a reverent, quiet, and simple place would be out of stride with the general atmosphere.

-Anyway I will be continuing on in another two weeks time to Cyprus then over to Turkey and around the Aegean Sea by bus and thumb via Istanbul to Athens then over to Italy and up into central Europe by April.
+Anyway, I will be continuing on in another two weeks time to Cyprus, then over to Turkey and around the Aegean Sea by bus and thumb via Istanbul to Athens, then over to Italy and up into central Europe by April.

 Kibbutz Nahsholim